Jackal-boop/Chat34/README.md

 so we are gonna use the beauty of tor to open it up to everyone!

+make a new termux session and use tor it should start just fine

-first. install orbot on android.
+then. install orbot on android.

 then press the 3 dots button